MarcoNadalin/Counting-Words-Coding/README.md

 3. WordAnalysisTask objects should NOT have a `printResults` method.
 This should be separated into its own class responsible for printing the results of a WordAnalysisTask.
 4. Instead of printing the results to standard output, the results could be saved to an output file instead.
+5. Sample regex provided to filter words that are greater than 5 characters can be improved to only include letters, not punctuation or numbers